pioardi/hurricane-scheduler/README.md

     <td>Number</td>
     <td>N</td>
     <td>N</td>
-    <td>The number of retries that we want to do when a job fails.</td>
+    <td>The number of retries that we want to do when a job fails.
+Default is 0</td>
   </tr>
   <tr>
     <td>timeout</td>